temene/tem/README.md

 # tem
 Simple Texpattern CMS [Textpattern CMS](https://textpattern.com/) theme to interlink multiple-user content (articles) through key words, related articles, categories, the search function, and links to author pages listing authors' articles.
 Designed to promote collaborative, project-based relational learning but could be used for IndieWeb selfdogfooding purposes.
-Sample images in the wiki.
+Sample images in the wiki [wiki] (https://github.com/temene/tem/wiki/Sample-images/).

 This very simple theme was built on the Textpattern Zero (empty) install.